MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 ## **Parameters**

 - **tenantName** - The name of your Office 365 tenant.
 This paramter is mandatory.
-- **ForceLatest** -This switch will force the REST API to allways return the entire list of the latest uri.
+- **ForceLatest** -This switch will force the REST API to always return the entire list of the latest URI.
 - **IPv6** -This switch will return the IPv6 addresses as well.
 As default only IPv4 will be returned.

 ## **Examples**

-Return the complete list of all Uri including the IPv6 addresses
+Return the complete list of all URIs including the IPv6 addresses

 ```powershell
     Invoke-O365EnpointService -tenantName [Name of your tenant] -ForceLatest -IPv6 | Format-Table -AutoSize